 In Scotland, spiral membranes also are used in Fyne Process plants where high throughput is required and the self cleaning capability of tubular units is not an issue, as is the case at Bunnessan on the Isle of Mull.
 In other areas of municipal treatment such as disinfection, systems using hollow fiber microfiltration membranes are available.
 This area of the industry is becoming increasingly important.

-Membrane filters perform two tasks, as outlined by PCI MS's Steve Morris.
+Membrane filtration perform two tasks, as outlined by PCI MS's Steve Morris.
 On the one hand they can be used to concentrate or recover valuable material while the process water is allowed to flow through the membrane.
 Alternatively, they effectively remove contaminants from waste streams allowing the water to be recycled to the process or discharged to the drain or the river.

 Ultrafiltration, which typically operates at pressures of between five and 15 bar, is widely used in chemical separation processes because it can separate species according to molecular size.
 Microfiltration however, separates according to particle size.